-To release cash flow from their Debtor Ledger rather than waiting for their debtors to pay them, these funds can then be used to run and grow the business.
+To get access to cash from their Debtors Ledger rather than waiting for their debtors to pay them, these funds can then be used to run and grow the business.

-It is the same concept as offering a debtor discount if they pay the invoice quickly, and it allows businesses to obtain an advance of up to 80% of the invoice value without being contractually committed to discount every invoice, as occurs with traditional factoring products.
+It is the same concept as offering a debtor an upfront discount if they pay your invoice early, and it allows businesses to obtain an advance of up to 85% of the invoice value with the 15% balance (less a small fee) received when the debtor pays.

 What is a “pre-agreed discount rate”?

 From time to time, most businesses have offered their slow-paying debtors a discount for paying their invoices promptly.
-That is a pre-agreed discount rate.
+That is what is called a “pre-agreed discount rate”.
 (E.g. “Please pay this invoice in full by the 15th of the month to receive a 10% discount.”)

-So tim. has developed a way to get your cash flowing faster by providing access to funding from many investors.
-Investors who will pay you 80% of your invoice/s value upfront in cash.
-The rest is then paid to you once your debtor pays their invoice in full — minus their pre-agreed discount rate, which you have agreed to before entering into the arrangement.
+By simply stating this on your invoices it rarely works, so tim. has developed a way to get your cash flowing faster by providing access to funding. tim. will pay you up to 85% of your invoice/s value upfront in cash.
+The rest is then paid to you once your debtor pays their invoice in full — minus a small pre-agreed discount rate (usually a lot less than the early settlement discount you would have given to your customer), which you have agreed to with tim. before entering into the arrangement.